Notice of Pre-AIA or AIA Status

 (see e.g. abstract -- A method of producing a product 90 through a plurality of production steps, containing: a step of acquiring equipment data D3 of production equipment 40 for producing the product; a step of acquiring product data D1 from the product 90; a step of storing the equipment data D3 and the product data D1 in a data collection unit 70; a step of associating the equipment data D3 with the product data D1; a step of judging abnormality of the product data D1; a step responsive to abnormality occurring in the product 90 for identifying one or both of equipment abnormality data D3n and product abnormality data D1n associated with the product judged to be abnormal; and the step of identifying the production step causing the product abnormality by the step of identifying the abnormality data.)

-However, Sasaki et al. teach and the strips further comprise a defect occurrence display portion configured to display a mark at a position corresponding to a time point the product defect occurs.
+However, MITSUMA et al. teach -a third one of the narrow strips further comprise a defect occurrence display portion configured to display a mark at a position corresponding to a time point the product defect occurs.

-Therefore, it would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to modify Taira et al., in view of NOMAMOTO et al., and include the steps cited above, as taught by Sasaki et al., in order to detect occurrence of an unexpected abnormality and also enable a quick response to any abnormality or alarm. (see e.g. [0337], [0338]).
+Therefore, it would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to modify Taira et al., and include the steps cited above, as taught by MITSUMA; et al., so that it is possible to recognize the molding machine and the time zone where the abnormality has occurred in consideration of the production performance and the planned production status, in order to make it possible to perform the subsequent action particularly appropriately.

-Re-claim 3, Taira et al., in view of NOMAMOTO et al., do not explicitly teach the limitations as claimed.
+Re-claim 3, Taira et al., in view of MITSUMA et al., do not explicitly teach the limitations as claimed.

-However, OKA teaches the production management system according to claim 1, further comprising: an image capturing unit that captures an image of a vicinity of the production line devices and transmits the captured image to the server device, wherein the server device stores the image obtained by capturing the vicinity of the production line devices, selects an image of one of the production line devices as a transmission source for a predetermined acquisition time before and after an event occurrence time point, when receiving the event data set in advance, ,
+However, OKA teaches the production management system according to claim 1, further comprising: an image capturing unit that captures an image of a vicinity of the production line devices and transmits the captured image to the server device, wherein the server device stores the image obtained by capturing the vicinity of the production line devices, selects an image of one of the production line devices as a transmission source for a predetermined acquisition time before and after an event occurrence time point, when receiving the event data set in advance, stores the selected image in association with the received event data,

 (see e.g. page 3 -Preferably the display mechanism will be related to each of the plurality of production lines, the image representing each production line and the combination of each other index of 4 views are displayed side by side.